 The key to fighting a VOP is to face it head-on and to do so with the help of a skilled, experienced probation violation defense attorney.
 If you have been charged with a probation violation, even one that you think is minor, you owe it to yourself and your family to set an appropriate strategy.
 The attorneys at E. Stewart Jones Hacker Murphy have the judgment and experience to handle your defense.
 If negotiations are possible, our defense attorneys have the experience to represent your interests vigorously.
 We also have the skill and tenacity required to take your case to trial if necessary.

 We are one of the most highly respected law firms in upstate New York and the Capital District.
 We have been representing clients for more than a hundred years; our law practice has stood the test of time.
 Make the right call.
-Call us now at (518) 274-5820 or complete our online form.
-The E. Stewart Jones Hacker Murphy law firm has an defense lawyer available to assist clients 24 hours a day, seven days a week, 365 days a year – even on holidays.
+Call us now at (518) 284-3183 or complete our online form.
+The E. Stewart Jones Hacker Murphy law firm has a defense lawyer available to assist clients 24 hours a day, seven days a week, 365 days a year – even on holidays.